 Des’ replacement and his wife kindly welcomed us back in again, and we finally left the

-following day, boxes piled high and mattresses tied on top - the first stop was in Mafeking for two
+following day, boxes piled high and mattresses tied on top.
+Our first stop was in Mafeking to pick up two

 month’s supplies.
 Des drove and the dogs and I had the passenger seat.
 The African driver